mybatis/mybatis-dynamic-sql/README.md

 Notice in both examples that the select uses a table alias and the delete does not.

 ### Third - Write a Mapper Interface for the Providers and/or XML
-This is a simple and typical MyBatis mapper.
+This is a typical MyBatis mapper.
 The example is as follows:

 ```java
 package examples.simple;